aimee-mcneil-melville/ToDo-Full-Stack/doc/migrating-from-webpack-to-vite.md

 <script src="./client/index.tsx" type="module"></script>
 ```

-update the css ... somehow?
+update references to css and other assets

 # convert the tests

-This is a manual process
+This is a manual process, see [this post](https://github.com/enspiral-dev-academy/burying-the-lede/blob/main/posts/22-testing-changes.md) for differences

 # rewrite the solutions?